signatureai/signature-core-nodes/docs/nodes/text.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in text.py"
+??? note "Source code in text.py"

     ```python
     class TextRegexReplace:
-        """Performs regex-based text replacement.
+        """Performs pattern-based text replacement using regular expressions.

-        This class uses regular expressions to find and replace patterns in the input text.
+        A powerful text processing node that uses regex patterns to find and replace text patterns,
+        supporting complex pattern matching and replacement operations.

         Args:
-            text (str): The input text to be processed.
+            text (str): The input text to process.
+Required.
-            pattern (str): The regex pattern to search for.
+            pattern (str): The regular expression pattern to match.
+Required.
-            replacement (str): The string to replace the pattern with.
+            replacement (str): The string to use as replacement for matched patterns.
+Required.

         Returns:
-            tuple: The text after regex replacement.
+            tuple[str]: A single-element tuple containing the processed text.

+        Notes:
+            - Invalid regex patterns will cause errors
+            - Empty pattern or replacement strings are allowed
+            - Supports all Python regex syntax including groups and backreferences
         """

         @classmethod